10 May 2021 Calling all parents in Blackburn with Darwen! Take part in the exciting Parent Champions ‘Kind to Teeth’ Project

 The Kind to Teeth Parent Champions Project is funded by the Big Lottery and aims to use a well-tested peer-to-peer method to share important information around oral health and hydration in the early years.
 This project will harness the reach of volunteer parents to share key messages around healthy drink options for positive oral health outcomes in the early years.
 The project is being developed in two areas in the North West, Knowsley and Blackburn with Darwen and is a pilot, which means we are testing the approach before rolling it out more widely across the country.

-Food Active is developing the project, with support from children’s centres, 2 x nurseries and a South Asian heritage community sector organisation, all across Blackburn and Darwen.
+Food Active will be delivering the training for the project.
 Food Active is a small charity based in the North West of England which works to help make the areas we live in more healthy places for family to live in.
 We work closely with councils across the region, including Blackburn with Darwen, to do this.

 What is ‘Kind to Teeth?’